Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Synthetic data example

-For the Bayesian inference of NNCGP, on the unknown parameters $\beta_{1}, \beta_{2}$ and $\gamma_{1}$ we assign independent normal prior distributions with zero mean and large variances.
-Also, we use inverse Gamma priors for the spatial and noise variances $\sigma_{t}^{2}\sim IG(2,1)$, $\tau_{t}^{2}\sim IG(2,1)$, the range correlation parameters $\phi_{1}$ and $\phi_{2}$ have each a uniform prior $U(0,100)$.
-We use similar non-informative priors for the single level NNGP model as well as the combined NNGP.
-For all three models, we run the Markov chain Monte Carlo (MCMC) sample described in Section $4$ with $35,000$ iterations where the first $5,000$ iterations are discarded as a burn-in.
-The convergence of the MCMC sampler was diagnosed from the individual trace plots.
+For the Bayesian inference of NNCGP on the unknown parameters $\beta_{1}, \beta_{2}$ and $\gamma_{1}$, we assigned independent Normal prior distributions with zero mean and large variances.
+We used inverse Gamma priors for the spatial and noise variances $\sigma_{t}^{2}\sim IG(2,1)$ and $\tau_{t}^{2}\sim IG(2,1)$, respectively.
+The range correlation parameters $\phi_{1}$ and $\phi_{2}$ each used a uniform prior $U(0,100)$.
+Similar non-informative priors were used for both the single level NNGP as well as the combined NNGP model.
+For all three models, we ran the Markov chain Monte Carlo (MCMC) sampler as described in Section $4$ with $40,000$ iterations where the first $5,000$ iterations were discarded as burn-in.
+The convergence of the MCMC sampler for each parameter was assessed from their associated trace plots.

-In Table \ref{tab:Univariate-two-fildelity}, we report the Monte Carlo estimates of the posterior means and the associated $95\%$ marginal credible intervals of the unknown parameters using the three different NNGP based procedures with $m=10$.
-The true values of the parameters are successfully included in the $95\%$ marginal credible intervals.
-The introduction of latent interpolants may have causes a small over estimation of $\tau_{2}$.
-However, the true values of the nugget variances are successfully captured in the $95\%$ marginal credible intervals.
-The uncertainty in the parameter estimations can be improved with a semi-nested or nested structure between the observed locations of the fidelity levels, as shown for the auto-regressive co-kriging model in \citet{konomikaragiannisABTCK2019}.
+In Table \ref{tab:Univariate-two-fildelity}, we report the Monte Carlo estimates of the posterior means and the associated $95\%$ marginal credible intervals of the unknown parameters using the three different NNGP based procedures with $m=10$ neighbors.
+All but $\tau_1^2$ true values of the parameters are successfully included in the $95\%$ marginal credible intervals.
+The introduction of spatial interpolants may have caused a slight over estimation of $\tau_{2}$, however, the true values of the nugget variances are successfully captured in the $95\%$ marginal credible intervals.
+The uncertainty in the parameter estimations can be improved with a semi-nested or nested structure between the observed locations for the different fidelity levels, as shown for the auto-regressive co-kriging model in \citet{konomikaragiannisABTCK2019}.